-11. What happens to a contract which has been frustrated? .
-29 What are the financial consequences on frustration? .29 12 .
-Should you argue frustration? .30
+11. Will the pandemic frustrate contracts?
+31 12.
+What happens to a contract which has been frustrated?
+32 What are the financial consequences on frustration?
+32 13.
+Should you argue frustration?
+33

 At the heart of most commercial relationships is a contract.
 The pandemic is likely to have a significant effect on parties' ability, or willingness, to meet contractual obligations which they agreed to in more normal circumstances.
 In this section we therefore examine some of the key issues facing contracting parties as the pandemic and its effects continue.